 Reserve hot nearby restaurants early and invite key clients or prospects for a fun evening – in a relaxed setting.
 A great idea is to split the tab with a non-competing partner exhibitor and invite more guests (who might also need your organization’s help).

 Does your show let you digitally scan the contact info of people who approach?
 If not, don’t rely on that traditional your-card-my-card dance.
 Set up a drawing display -- a good one -- with an awesome prize like an iPad, and hold a live drawing.
 That brings people back and attracts a crowd, too.
 If you can only offer a discount or something minor, be sure you follow up later and let everyone who entered know what happened.
 You should also be encouraging everyone that stops by your booth to follow you on social media.
 Make sure your social media handles are visible, and you are frequently updating during the show to announce presentations or giveaways.
 New followers will last long past the end of the show.

 Solve their problems, and they’ll want what you offer and ask about the details.
 During the show, be sure to put your most gregarious, warmest people out front, smile a ton, and learn the scripts that really help prospects with their issues.
 While free swag and networking are great, a product or service that solves a problem is key.

 Want more insights?
-Reach out to us here at Ironmark to get personalized tradeshow solutions to meet your needs.
+Reach out to us here at Ironmark to get personalized trade show solutions to meet your needs.